swaptacular/swpt_accounts/protocol.rst

 system_flags : int32
    Various bit-flags characterizing the transfer.

-transfer_id : int64
-   TODO: improve description
-   MUST contain either ``0``, or the ID of the corresponding prepared transfer.
-This allows the sender of a committed direct transfer, to reliably identify the corresponding prepared transfer record (using `debtor_id`, `creditor_id`, and `transfer_id` fields).

 ts : date-time
    The moment at which this message was sent (the message's